joshspeagle/brutus/README.md

 ### Generating SEDs
 `brutus` contains built-in SED generation utilities that run over the MIST stellar models and utilize the SED prediction engine taken from `minesweeper`.
-This capability is not necessary to apply to code to data given the pre-computed grids defined above, but can be useful if you'd like to generate your own grid of MIST models.
+**`brutus` can be installed and run without setting up this capability** using the pre-computed grids defined above.
+This functionality is provided so that users can generate their own grid of MIST models if desired.

 ### Installation
 `brutus` can be installed by running